graemerocher/micronaut-oraclecloud-workshop/introduction/prerequisites.md

 Actually applying the Terraform stack can take up to 15 minutes to complete.
 Once complete the applied stack will output several variables including the IP address of a machine that is running a virtual instance of IntelliJ Community Edition accessible via a modern web browser (preferably Chrome-based).

-While you wait enjoy the presentation material from your instructor for the workshop!
+While you wait enjoy the presentation material from your instructor for the workshop.

 ## Launch IDE in Web Browser